victorioussolutionsltd/turbo_categories/README.md

 services and `NextJS` for frontend applications, with a suite of tools and libraries configured for seamless development and deployment.

+It has been created from a boilerplate (https://github.com/devaungphyo/turbo-npn.git), and cleaned up from the code that is not necessary for this task.
+Although some can argue that Turborepo for such a small project is a bit of an overkill, it shows a long-term direction and structure.

 ### **Features**

 - `NestJS (v11)` backend